 Undertaking our advanced netball drills are highly necessary if you’re a young and experienced netballer ready to make that next step.
 Taking that next step however requires high motivation and hard, consistent work.
 Getting your child to undertake drills that reflect in-game situations as well as improve on their physical strength through our recommended advanced netball drills will enable them to greatly improve in becoming an advanced netball player!

 Netball is a game of short and sharp movements over small distances.
 The fitter your child is, the more equipped they will be to complete games without getting as tired as they previously would.
 Becoming tired and fatigued during games greatly impacts your child’s ability to perform as best as they can.
 So, if your child wants to become that advanced netball player, get them to work on improving their fitness!
 However, this doesn’t mean just going on a run around the block.
 A netball player is never running at the same speed for the entire game, so let’s get your child to run and train at different speeds.
 Mixing cardiovascular endurance with speed training is a great way to improve your child’s aerobic capacity whilst also developing their explosive energy.
 Interval training drills consist of alternating periods of both high and low-intensity activity.
 Netball players both jog and sprint throughout games, so let’s practice doing just that.
 Here are two advanced netball drills your child can use to train how they play and to gain better endurance:

 Set up 8 cones in a circle with a ninth one placed in the centre.
-From the centre cone the distance to each of the other cones should measure about 5 metres.
+From the centre cone, the distance to each of the other cones should measure about 5 metres.
 Starting in the centre, get your child to and sprint to the first ‘outside’ cone.
 Once there, circle around that cone and sprint back to the middle.
 Then, working clockwise, continue running, but reduce the sprint to a jog, as they make their way around the next cone along to get back to the middle.
 Cycle between sprinting and jogging until your child gets back to the starting cone, and then rest for a minute before repeating.
 A diagram for this exercise can be seen below.

-Strength is a vital part of the game of netball, and is essential to develop to complete these advanced netball drills.
+Strength is a vital part of the game of netball and is essential to develop to complete these advanced netball drills.
 Upper body strength allows a player to be able to throw the ball with greater power and precision, as well as support the rest of the body to stand up tall and hold their ground.
 Lower body strength gives an individual netball player a greater ability to explode off the mark and move faster around the court.
-But an individual’s core strength and stability are arguably the most influential part of strength in netball.
+But an individual’s core strength and stability are arguably the most influential part of the strength in netball.
 Core strength in netball is used for balancing and jumping.
 Greater core strength will allow your child to effectively catch a ball in the air, land cleanly whilst under pressure and then make their pass to a teammate.
 Core strength is also used on the defensive side of netball, defending their opposition player by repeatedly jumping to defend passes and leaning to defend shots.
 Developing your core strength can be done solo and at home with a number of different exercises.
 Here are some that your child can do to help build their core stability:

 Lie on your back with your arms straight above your head and your legs straight along the ground.
 Simultaneously lift your left hand and your right leg towards each other so that your hand can touch your foot.
 Once you have done that, put them back down and do the same with your right hand and left foot.
 Perform 10-15 of these in sets of three, with a short break in between each set.